tigrisdata/tigris-os-docs/docs/get-started/index.md

 To store your data in Tigris, you first create a bucket and specify a bucket name.
 Then, you upload your data to that bucket as objects in Tigris.
 Each object has a key, which is the unique identifier for the object within the bucket.
-Buckets are global, and Tigris automatically store the data close to your users.
+Buckets are global, and Tigris automatically stores the data close to your users.
 If your users move to a different region, the data moves with them.

 Buckets and the objects in them are private and can be accessed only via access